Bain Case Interview: Format, Rounds & PE Cases (2026)

 1. Structured Problem Decomposition

 Can you break a complex problem into manageable, mutually exclusive parts?
-Bain cases are interviewer-led, but interviewers still expect you to show clear, organized thinking when answering each question.
-A messy answer to a specific question is worse than a slightly incomplete but well-structured one.
+Bain cases are candidate-led, so interviewers expect you to bring the structure and show clear, organized thinking as you work through it.
+A messy structure is worse than a slightly incomplete but well-organized one.

 What good looks like: "There are two possible drivers here: demand-side and supply-side.
 On the demand side, I'd look at volume and pricing.
 Let me start with volume since the client mentioned declining foot traffic."